scrapinghub/web-poet/docs/page-objects/input-validation.rst

     implementation should be tried instead.

-    For example, imagine you have a page object for website commerce.example, and that commerce.example is built with Shopify.
-You could have a generic page object for products of Shopify-based websites, ``ShopifyProductPage``, and a more specific page object for commerce.example, ``EcommerceExampleProductPage``.
-If ``EcommerceExampleProductPage`` cannot
+    For example, imagine you have a page object for website commerce.example, and that commerce.example is built with a popular e-commerce web framework.
+    You could have a generic page object for products of websites using that framework, ``FrameworkProductPage``, and a more specific page object for commerce.example, ``EcommerceExampleProductPage``.
+If
-    parse a product page, but it looks like it might be a valid product page, you would raise :exc:`~web_poet.exceptions.UseFallback` to try to parse the same product page with ``ShopifyProductPage``, in case it works.
+    ``EcommerceExampleProductPage`` cannot parse a product page, but it looks like it might be a valid product page, you would raise :exc:`~web_poet.exceptions.UseFallback` to try to parse the same product page with ``FrameworkProductPage``, in case it works.

     .. note:: web-poet does not dictate how to define or use an alternative parsing implementation as fallback.
 It is up to web-poet